 • Infrasound: 60 stations on the surface can detect ultra-low frequency sound waves (inaudible to the human ear) that are emitted by large explosions.

 • Radionuclide: 80 stations measure the atmosphere for radioactive particles; 40 of them also pick up noble gas.
 Only these measurements can give a clear indication as to whether an explosion detected by the other methods was actually nuclear or not.
 They are supported by 16 radionuclide laboratories.

 On-site inspections can be dispatched to the area of a suspicious nuclear explosion if the data from the IMS indicate that a nuclear test has taken place there.
 Inspectors will collect evidence on the ground at the suspected site.
 Such an inspection can only be requested and approved by Member States once the CTBT has entered into force.
-A large on-site inspection exercise was carried out in September 2008 in Kazakhstan and the next one is planned for 2014 in Jordan.
+Large on-site inspection exercises were carried out in 2008 in Kazakhstan and in 2014 in Jordan.

 Helping Tsunami Warning and the Environment